Loading...

 In addition to the provided libraries, Lua has a very elegant mechanism for loading new Lua code modules during run-time.
 A lot of the elegance comes from the way that the loading mechanism meshes with another concept supported by Lua: first class functions with closures.

-Computer science pioneer Christopher Strachey introduced the concept of functions as first-class objects in his paper F from 1967.
+Computer science pioneer Christopher Strachey introduced the concept of functions as first-class objects in his paper Fundamental Concepts in Programming Languages from 1967.
 What it means is that functions can be treated as other variables: as arguments passed in function calls, as results returned from function calls, and a function identifier can be re-assigned to another chunk of function code, just like a variable ca be assigned to a new value.

 In Lua, a function declaration is really "syntactic sugar" for assigning a variable to the chunk of code that is called when the function is invoked, i.e.